mkschleg/GVFN/README.md

 # GVFN

 This repo contains the code used for the majority of results in "General Value Function Networks".
-This was accepted to JAIR and is currently in the production phase.
+This was published in JAIR in 2021 https://www.jair.org/index.php/jair/article/view/12105.

 ## Authors